 - In all engagements with legal recruiters, we indicate our interest in bringing in diverse candidates and have engaged recruiters with this expertise

 - We attend diversity job fairs, conduct outreach to affinity groups within law schools, and attend bar-sponsored programs

 - We have a flex-time policy, and several associates and partners at the firm have successfully adopted flex-time schedules by working with the firm’s Department Directors to determine the best way to meet both our attorneys’ and the firm’s needs

-- Our Director of Strategic Talent Management works with all associates to assess their strengths and areas for improvement, as well as increasing current and future growth opportunities.
+- Our Chief Marketing & Talent Officer works with all associates to assess their strengths and areas for improvement, as well as increasing current and future growth opportunities.
 She coaches associates in building and managing relationships, looks for and assesses training opportunities tied to each attorney’s specific substantive development, and serves as a liaison between management and associates.
-The Director of Strategic Talent Management works to provide a welcoming environment and is available for all manner of questions and concerns.
+The Chief Marketing & Talent Officer works to provide a welcoming environment and is available for all manner of questions and concerns.
 She is a member of the Diversity, Equity & Inclusion Committee and has a significant role in diversity efforts at the firm.
 This role is viewed as an invaluable firm resource in furthering diversity goals and supporting our associates.

 Organizations Committed to Diversity

 Sullivan is an active participant in a number of organizations committed to diversity.
 They include:

 The Leadership Council on Legal Diversity (LCLD).
 The firm is a member of the LCLD, an organization of more than 250 corporate chief legal officers and law firm managing partners dedicated to creating a truly diverse U.S. legal profession.
-As part of our membership, the firm nominated Ashley Brooks in 2016, Nicole Crum in 2017, Arinze Onugha in 2018, Natalie Lederman in 2019, and Avinash Rao in 2020, to complete the year-long LCLD fellowship learning program that includes in-person conferences, training in the fine points of legal practice, peer-group projects to foster collaboration and build relationships, and provides extensive contact with LCLD’s top leadership, including the managing partners and general counsel of member organizations.
+As part of our membership, the firm nominated Ashley Brooks in 2016, Nicole Crum in 2017, Arinze Onugha in 2018, Natalie Lederman in 2019, Avinash Rao in 2020 and Lindsey Getz in 2022, to complete the year-long LCLD fellowship learning program that includes in-person conferences, training in the fine points of legal practice, peer-group projects to foster collaboration and build relationships, and provides extensive contact with LCLD’s top leadership, including the managing partners and general counsel of member organizations.